;;; -*- Mode: Emacs-Lisp -*-

 \(\\[macroexpand-1-lisp]) will be applied to the next sexp.
 They will

 insert their result into the buffer if called with a numeric prefix.

-unless `ilisp-*prefix-match*' is set to t. \(If you set it to t,
+unless ilisp-prefix-match is set to T. \(If you set it to T, inferior

-symbol follows a left paren or a #', only symbols with function cells
+follows a left paren or a #', only symbols with function cells will be

 positive prefix all possible completions will be considered.
 Only